-GENERAL MOTORS, GM, the GM Emblem, CHEVROLET, the CHEVROLET Emblem, and the names SILVERADO and Z71 are registered trademarks of General Motors Corporation.
+GENERAL MOTORS, GM, the GM Emblem, CHEVROLET, the CHEVROLET Emblem, and the names TAHOE, SUBURBAN, and Z71 are registered trademarks of General Motors Corporation.

 This manual includes the latest information at the time it was printed.
-We reserve the right to make changes after that time without further notice.
-For vehicles first sold in Canada, substitute the name "General Motors of Canada Limited" for Chevrolet Motor Division whenever it appears in this manual.
+We reserve the right to make changes in the product after that time without notice.
+For vehicles first sold in Canada, substitute the name "General Motors of Canada Limited" for Chevrolet Motor Division wherever it appears in this manual.

 This manual describes features that may be available in this model, but your vehicle may not have all of them.
 For example, more than one entertainment system may be offered or your vehicle may have been ordered without a front passenger or rear seats.